AniketP04/AniketP04.github.io/_pages/about.md

 #### Hey Voila! :wave:

 I'm **Aniket Patil**, an AI & Data Science engineer passionate about making machines *see* and *understand* the world.
-I recently completed my **B.Tech in Artificial Intelligence and Data Science** from VIIT, Pune 🎓, and I'm actively seeking roles in **machine learning engineering** or **applied AI research**.
+I recently completed my B.Tech in Artificial Intelligence and Data Science from VIT, Pune 🎓, and I'm actively seeking roles in machine learning engineering or applied AI research.

 **🔭 Currently Exploring**

-Deeply focused on **Computer Vision** — and currently venturing into **3D Computer Vision** 🧊.
+Deeply focused on Computer Vision — and currently venturing 🎯 into 3D Computer Vision 🧊.
 Fascinated by how spatial understanding can unlock entirely new dimensions of perception for AI systems

 **🏛️ Research Journey**

-I was a **Research Intern at IIT Ropar** (Jun 2024 – Feb 2025) under **Dr. Sukrit Gupta**, working on **semi-supervised learning for biomedical image segmentation** — tackling the annotation bottleneck in clinical AI using uncertainty estimation on cardiac MRI.
-This work was **accepted as a poster at ISBI 2025** 🎉.
+I was a AI Research Intern at IIT Ropar (Jun 2024 – Feb 2025) 📍 under [Dr. Sukrit Gupta](https://sites.google.com/site/sukritsite/), working on semi-supervised learning for biomedical image segmentation — tackling the annotation bottleneck in clinical AI using uncertainty estimation on cardiac MRI.

-Prior to that, I interned at **VIIT's research lab** (May – Aug 2023) under **Dr. Yashwant Ingle**, designing lightweight deep learning architectures for skin lesion segmentation on dermoscopic images.
+Prior to that, I interned at VIIT's research lab (May – Aug 2023) 📍 under [Dr. Yashwant Ingle](https://www.yashwantingle.com/), designing lightweight deep learning architectures for skin lesion segmentation on dermoscopic images.

-Independently, I've also **published two peer-reviewed papers in Springer** 📄 in the domain of skin cancer image analysis
+I've also published two peer-reviewed papers in Springer 📄 in the domain of skin cancer image analysis.

-**⚙️ What I Build**

-I enjoy building end-to-end ML systems that are not just benchmark-accurate but actually deployable.
-My go-to stack is **PyTorch, OpenCV, LangChain, and Hugging Face
+**🏅 A Small Win**

+I'm a [Kaggle Master](https://www.kaggle.com/aniketkolte04) — recognized for notebooks that the community found genuinely useful across EDA and algorithmic deep-dives.

+**📬 Let's Connect**

-I'm also a **Kaggle Master** 🏅 and always up for conversations around **3D vision, medical imaging, or efficient deep learning** — feel free to reach out! 🚀
+If you're working on something exciting in 3D vision, medical imaging, or efficient deep learning ⚡ — I'd love to connect! 🚀